 While Confucius was held captive in Kuang, Yan Hui had fallen behind.
 When they were finally reunited, Confucius said: “I thought you were dead.”
 Yan Hui said: “While you’re alive, how would I dare to die?”

 Yan Hui asked about goodness.
 Confucius said: “Exercising self-discipline and returning to ritual constitute goodness.
-If you manage to exercise self-restraint and return to ritual for just one single day, goodness will prevail throughout the world.
+If you manage to exercise self-discipline and return to ritual for just one single day, goodness will prevail throughout the world.
 You can only achieve goodness through your own efforts.
 How can it come from anybody else?”
 Yan Hui said: “May I ask what specific steps I should follow?”
 Confucius said: “Don’t look at anything that goes against ritual; don’t listen to anything that goes against ritual; don’t say anything that goes against ritual; don’t do anything that goes against ritual.”
 Yan Hui said: “Although I may not be quick to understand it, allow me to live up to your guidance.”

 When Yan Hui asked how to govern a state, Confucius said: “Observe the calendar of the Xia Dynasty; ride in the chariot of Yin Dynasty; wear the ceremonial cap of the Zhou Dynasty.
 As for music, follow the Coronation Hymn of Shun and the Victory Hymn of Wu.
 Ban the music of Zheng.
 Stay away from smooth talkers.
 The music of Zheng corrupts.
-Smooth talkers are dangerous.
+Smooth talkers are dangerous.”